Large-Momentum Effective Theory: Renormalization and Matching for PDFs

 \subsection{Factorization of Quasi-PDFs}

 The key to LaMET applications for collinear parton physics is the factorization formula that relates the quasi-PDFs to light-cone PDFs~\cite{Ji:2013dva}.
-The exact form of the factorization formula for quasi-PDFs in the $\MS$ scheme is~\cite{Izubuchi:2018srq,Wang:2019tgg}

-where $i,j$ runs over quark and anti-quark flavors.
-The matching coefficient $C(y/x, \mu/(xP^z))$ depends on the logarithms of parton momentum $xP^z$.
-The ${\cal O}(M^2/ (P^z)^2)$ terms are analogous to target-mass corrections in DIS~\cite{Nachtmann:1973mr}, and their analytical forms have been derived to all powers of $M^2/ (P^z)^2$~\cite{Chen:2016utp}.
-Finally, the ${\cal O}\big(\Lambda_{\text{QCD}}^2/ (yP^z)^2\big)$ terms are higher-twist corrections suppressed by the hadron momentum.
+Here we use the perturbative properties of the matching coefficients to write the factorization form in the $\MS$ scheme in a way consistent with a direct EFT calculations of PDFs at any given $x$~\cite{Izubuchi:2018srq,Wang:2019tgg}